weijwang18/text-analyzer/README.md

 Test: "It should filter out the word zoinks, muppeteer, biffaroni, loopdaloop."
 Code:
 const text = "Zoinks muppeteer biffaroni loopdaloop today is Tuesday."
-Expected Output: "today is Tuesday."
+Expected Output: "today is Tuesday." -->

+Test: "If an empty string is passed in as a word, it should return 0."
+Code:
+const word = "";
+const text = "red RED Red!";
+wordCounter(word, text);
+Expected Output: 0